trizen/Compression-Util/README.md

 High-level function that generates a Huffman coding block.

-It takes two parameters: `\@symbols`, which represents the symbols to be encoded, and `$out_fh`, which is optional, and represents the filehandle where to write the result.
+It takes two parameters: `\@symbols`, which represents the symbols to be encoded, and `$out_fh`, which is optional, and represents the file-handle where to write the result.

-When the second parameter is ommited, the function returns a binary string.
+When the second parameter is omitted, the function returns a binary string.

 ## decode\_huffman\_entry